Fault Identification via Non-parametric Belief Propagation

 \subsection{Discretization of the Gaussian mixture}

 Recall that messages are Gaussian mixtures representing the posterior and are discretized for efficiency.
 To store each message, we allocate a vector of fixed length $b$.
 Entries in this vector are real positive values.
 Typically we use values of $b$ in the range $512-1024$.
 A higher value of $b$ makes the algorithm more accurate but slows execution time.
 We evaluate the messages at fixed intervals $\Delta$ within the range of interest, identical for each variable.
 This range should include, for example, both 0 and 1 when the fault pattern is binary and the actual real-valued measurements; because of noise, the range of discretization is further increased to include several standard deviations of uncertainty.
-We used the following formula, which was obtained heuristically, to determine the scope of the discretization,
+We used the following heuristic formula to determine the scope of discretization:

-and centered each message around zero, i.e., the range $[-R,R]$.
-This last point is useful for computing the scaling operation on negative-valued edges, by first computing the scale, then reversing the output around zero.
+and centered around zero, i.e., the range $[-R,R]$.
+For Bernoulli matrices $A$, $|a_{is}|=1$ and when $qn \gg \sigma$, we can further simplify the right-hand term to $qn$.
+This range ensures that the range is great enough to include the partial sums of each message, plus some noise; the symmetry condition is useful for computing the scaling operation on negative-valued edges, by first computing the scale then reversing the output around zero.

 Note that multiplication of two FFTs followed by an inverse FFT \eqref{eq:Fdomain} is not equivalent to linear convolution, but rather circular convolution, and therefore zero padding must be carried out.
 We selected the bins for quantization \eqref{eq:bins} to be large enough such that no significant probability is near the edges, and so any aliasing is minimal.